 The report database only calculates the results for the Top 10 domains for each launch.
 If you want to get more granular results you need to split your recipient list with this in mind.
 This can be done with A/B versions or child campaigns, too.

 What is IP reputation?

 IP reputation is the ISPs first impression of you, when they determine the Spam Score of your email.
 This shows the state at the moment of sending and it is one of the most objective metrics to show your general reputation.
-The following table shows the reputation values and their most likely consequences:

 What is Spam Score?